Georgia Institute of Technology College of Sciences

-The College of Sciences at the Georgia Institute of Technology is one of the six colleges at the institute.
+The College of Sciences is a college at Georgia Institute of Technology, a public research university and institute of technology in Atlanta, Georgia, United States.

 History

 Until 1990, there was no independent college for the sciences.
 Before then, there had been three colleges: the College of Engineering, the College of Management, and College of Science and Liberal Studies (COSALS).
 As part of his restructuring plan, John Patrick Crecine reorganized the institute; he split COSALS into the College of Sciences and combined the liberal arts and management programs into the Ivan Allen College of Management and Liberal Arts.
 The latter would be split by G. Wayne Clough in 1998.